Ohio / Holmes County

 What is the housing market like in Millersburg, OH?

-The housing market in Millersburg is stable, with a median home price of $198,000 and a 6.7% appreciation rate over the past year.
-Over half of homes are owner-occupied, and rental vacancies remain low, making it a solid market for both buyers and renters.
+The local housing market is strong, with a median home price of $198,000 and an owner-occupied rate of nearly 57%.
+The market has seen a 6.7% appreciation over the past year, and rental vacancy rates remain moderate at 5.9%.
+Millersburg offers a mix of stability and opportunity for both buyers and renters.

 $198,000